“It is chief of this world’s luxuries. . .. When one has tasted watermelon, he knows what the angels eat.”

 — Mark Twain,Pudd’nhead Wilson

-“We remember the fish we ate free in Egypt, and the cucumbers and melons and leeks and onions and garlic.
+“We remember the fish we ate free in Egypt, and the vegetable melons, and the watermelons, and the leeks, and the onions, and the garlics.
 But now our appetite is starved; there is no food to be eaten at all, nothing but this manna!”

-— Numbers 11:5 (Old Testament Israelites complaining to Moses about life in the desert of Sinai; Moffat translation)
+— Numbers 11:5 (Old Testament Israelites complaining to Moses about life in the desert of Sinai; Moffat translation with assistance from the Agricultural Research Organization of Israel)

 “I carried a watermelon.”